ubaldot/defrecs/README.md

 2. *Unpredictable* events.
 In this case the callback wakes up a specific task that calls the components with a specific caller argument.

-ISR and Callbacks for STM32 are defined in `Core/Src/stm32f4xx_it.c` (so you must modify that file), whereas for Arduino I don't know... yet.
+ISR:s and Callbacks for STM32 are defined in `Core/Src/stm32f4xx_it.c` (so you must modify that file), whereas for Arduino I don't know... yet.
 The functions implementing the deferred tasks for